Education

 SPD 332 • Responsive Intervention and Assessment 4 Credits

-Identification of appropriate assessment measures, including curriculum-based measures, and professional resources related to interventions.
-Interpretation of assessment and progress monitoring data to make informed instructional and placement decisions.
-Creation of instruction and modifications incorporating research-based interventions and based on data collected through collaboration with stakeholders.
-Description of student assessment results.
+Appropriate assessment measures, including curriculum-based measures.
+Professional resources for interventions.
+Interpreting assessment and progress-monitoring data to inform instructional and placement decisions.
+Instruction and modifications incorporating research-based interventions, and based on data collected through collaboration with stakeholders.
+Describing student assessment results.
+Identifying professional special education resources.

 SPD 342 • Introduction to Student Mental Health and Systems Comprehensive of Support 4 Credits

-Introduction and interventions for K-12 students with mental health and behavioral needs, including trauma-informed practices.
-Impact of mental health and behavioral diagnoses, substance abuse, and suicide within K-12 education.
-Identification of roles of professionals within and outside the school related to mental health.
+Research and etiology of mental health diagnoses common among students with mild/moderate SPED needs.
+Impact of mental health and behavioral diagnoses, substance abuse, and suicide.
+Theory and application of best practice therapeutic and trauma-informed interventions.
+Roles of professionals within and outside the school related to mental health and school safety.

-Description of legal, professional, and ethical standards in assessment measures and environmental factors influencing student achievement and behavior.
-Description of student’s learning style, strengths, and analysis of behavior based on observations and assessment data.
-Description of the FBA process.
-Identification of the influence diversity, age and gender have on assessment.
+Legal, professional, and ethical standards in assessment measures and environmental factors influencing student achievement and behavior.
+Describing students’ learning style and strengths, and analyzing behavior based on observations and assessment data.
+Identifying the influence of diversity, age, and gender on assessment.

-Prerequisites: EDU 200/EDU 201 and A major in special education k-12 academic behavioral strategist or minor in special education.
+Prerequisites: EDU 200/EDU 201 and A major in special education k-12 academic behavioral strategist or elementary and special eduction integrated major.
 Corequisites: SPD 310 and SPD 370.
 Offered: Fall, Spring.

 SPD 370 • Assessment Field Experience 1 Credit

-Identification of students' strengths and needs through assessment.
-Identification of the purpose of multidisciplinary teams.
-Development of an evaluation report, a Functional Behavioral Assessment (FBA), and a plan for continued professional development in the area of assessment.
-Explanation of assessment results with relevant parties.
-Creation of interventions.
+Identifying students’ strengths and needs through assessment.
+Identifying the purpose of multidisciplinary teams.
+Developing an evaluation report, and a plan for continued professional development in the area of assessment.
+Explaining assessment results to family, students, and staff.
+Creating interventionns.
 30 hours/12 weeks.

-Prerequisites: Major in special education k-12 academic behavioral strategist or minor in special education.
+Prerequisites: Major in special education k-12 academic behavioral strategist or elementary and special education integrated major.
 Corequisites: Concurrent registration in SPD 310 and SPD 354 is required.
 Offered: Fall, Spring.

 SPD 374 • Consultation and Collaboration in Programming for Students with Disabilities 4 Credits